 In the Guayacán Rainforest Reserve two life zones are represented, that of Tropical Wet Forest, and Tropical Premontane Rain Forest (Holdridge 1967).
 The areas within the reserve recognized as Tropical Wet Forest are those with an altitude less than 500 m.a.s.l., whereas the areas with an altitude greater than 500 m.a.s.l. are classified as Tropical Premontane Rain Forest.

 The abundant rainfall, stable intermediate temperatures, high relative humidity, and varied topography at the Guayacán Rainforest Reserve create conditions that are favorable for an astonishing diversity of flora and fauna.
-To date, few detailed surveys of the flora and fauna have been carried out in the region of Guayacán, but such work is needed for biological and conservation awareness.
-Having a low to intermediate altitude (average from 400–650 m.a.s.l.)
-Guayacán presents an interesting assemblage of biological diversity.
+Having a low to intermediate altitude (average from 400–650 m.a.s.l.) general area of Guayacán presents an interesting assemblage of biological diversity.
 At these altitudes many plant and animal assemblages of lowland and mid-elevation species overlap, and this plays a key role in the rich biological diversity of the region.
-More than 70 species of amphibians have been documented in Guayacán, making it the richest known site in Costa Rica for amphibian diversity (Kubicki 2008; 2016; 2017; and Kubicki unpublished).

 Some Examples of Additional Fauna Found on the Guayacán Rainforest Reserve.